jamie120/ms4-wild-mile/README.md

 Pip - to install any requirements.
 GIT - required for version control.

-Additionally you will need a free Stripe account set up, for your testing keys.
+Additionally, you will need a free Stripe account set up, for your testing keys.

 Please note, no products or conversion listing data will be uploaded in this guide.
-Only the DB models will be uplodaed to MySQLlite.
+Only the DB models will be uploaded to MySQLlite.
 You can add products and/or listings once you have the Webapp up and running.

 * Steps